 A few things we learned from the program

-- If a strange man were to grab him, Lucas should scream “Daddy!” instead of “help!” or “Mommy!” even if I am in the vicinity and not his dad.
+- If a strange man were to grab him, Lucas should scream “Daddy!” instead of “help!” or “Mommy!” even if he is not around.
 This alerts onlookers that the person holding him is not his father.

 - We have practiced how to escape any hold (wrists, elbows, neck/shoulders), taking advantage of the weak point of a person’s grasp – the thumb.
-As you can see, he has fun with this!
+As you can see from the photo, he has fun with this!
 It’s a great confidence builder.

 - Ten golden rules for safety to teach children.
 They include: stay in groups, keep a family password, and never take anything from or help a stranger.